kylestetz/CLNDR/README.md

 Changelog
 =========
+`v1.1.1 ~ 2013-12-02`: You can now only call clndr on one element at a time.
+If you attempt to call it on more than one element, an error is thrown.
+This should have no effect on previous code as long as your selectors were only returning one element.
+There is now a bower.json file.

 `v1.1.0 ~ 2013-11-04`: New features!
 In list form:

 - Multiday Events: using the `multiDayEvents` option, you can now pass in events that last more than one day.
 They will show up in all the days that they span across.